Interpreting Embedding Spaces by Conceptualization: The Conceptualization Algorithm

-The fixed-depth algorithm seems quite flexible as it allows us generating conceptual spaces of any granularity.
-There are, however, several difficulties in using this approach.
-One problem is the large growth of the number of nodes with the increase in the depth.
+One problem with fix-depth conceptual spaces is the large growth in the number of nodes with the increase in depth.
 For example, in our implementation, $|C^1| = 37$, $|C^2| = 706$ and $|C^3| = 3467$.
 Another problem arises in domain-specific tasks, where high-granularity concepts are needed in specific subjects but not in others.
-Lastly, it is difficult to know ahead of time what is the required granularity for the given task.
+Lastly, it is often difficult to know ahead of time what is the required granularity for the given task.

-We have therefore developed an algorithm that, given a guiding set $T$ of input texts and a desired concept-space size, generates a concept space of that size with granularity tailored to $T$.
-The main idea is to deepen categories that are strongly associated to $T$, thus enlarging the distances between the textual objects, allowing for more refined reasoning.
+We have therefore developed an algorithm that, given a contextual text $T' \subseteq T$ of input texts and the desired concept-space size, generates a concept space of that size with granularity tailored to $T'$.
+The main idea is to refine categories that are strongly associated with $T'$, thus enlarging the distances between the textual objects, allowing for more refined reasoning.
 We use the symbol $C^*$ to indicate a concept space that is created this way.

-The algorithm starts with $C^1$ as its initial concept space.
+The algorithm (\ref{alg}) starts with $C^1$ as its initial concept space.
 It then iterates until the desired size is achieved.
-At each iteration, the set of text examples $T$ is embedded into the \emph{current} conceptual space using \ALG.
-The concept with the largest weight is then selected for expansion.
-The algorithm selects its best $p\%$ children for some $p$, judged by their \emph{is-a} score, and adds them to the current conceptual space.
-The algorithm is shown in Algorithm \ref{alg}.
+At each iteration, the contextual text $T'$ is embedded into the \emph{current} space using \ALG.
+The concept with the largest weight after the projection to CES is then selected for expansion.
+The intuition is that this concept represents a main topic of the text, and will therefore benefit the most from a more refined representation.
+The algorithm selects its best $p\%$ children for some $p$, judged by their \emph{siblings} score, and adds them to the current conceptual space.
+In addition, the algorithm utilizes a flag $removeP$ to decide whether to remove the expanded concept.
+We observed that retaining the parent can often improve the quality of the model interpretation.

-If the embedding is used for classification tasks, we can use the labels of the training examples in addition to their text.
-In such a case, we evaluate concepts using a linear combination of the weight according to the embedding of the training texts and the entropy according to the labels of the examples.
+If the embedding is used for a classification task, we can utilize the labels of the training examples alongside their text.
+We assign to each concept the set of examples for which it is the top concept.
+The entropy of this set is then combined linearly with the text-based weight described above to determine its final value.
 As before, the node with the maximal value is chosen for expansion.
-The entropy of a concept is determined by the set of labeled examples whose text is embedded into a vector with the given concept assigned the highest weight.
-The intuition is that concepts representing texts in different classes need a refinement to allow better separation.
+The underlying intuition is that concepts representing texts from different classes require refinement to allow a better separation.